Fillings and Restorations

 Baby Root Canal or Pulpotomy

-Throbbing pain may be a sign of a very large cavity.
+The throbbing pain may be a sign of a very large cavity.
 This means that the cavity has hit the nerve of the baby tooth and it might be inflamed or infected.
-This situation may call for a root canal, which will remove the infected nerve and blood vessels (known as pulp).
+This situation may call for a root canal, which will remove the infected nerve and blood vessels (known as the pulp).
 Once the infection is removed, special medicine is put on top of the nerve.
 It is different from an adult root canal, plus, it only takes a few minutes in a single visit.
 No follow-up appointments are usually necessary.

 It occasionally happens that a “baby” molar tooth may get loose and fall out earlier than normal.
 The causes could be trauma, not enough space or infection.
 When the permanent tooth meant to take its place is close to the surface, it might be OK to leave it be.
 But when it is not, a space maintainer may be used.
 This is a small appliance that will reserve the space, awaiting the permanent tooth’s arrival.
 Without this, the other teeth could move into that space and create issues down the line.
 The appliance is very small and after a few days, your child should be used to it.
 There are special hygiene and dietetic needs that Dr. Nanna will provide as needed.